rust-lang/rfcs/text/0000-const-ub.md

 This RFC does not alter the general policy that unsound code is not subject to strict stability guarantees.
 In other words, unsafe code may not rely on all future versions of Rust to implement this RFC.
-The RFC only helps *consumers* of unsafe code to be sure that right now, all UB during CTFE will be detected or non-consequential.
+The RFC only helps *consumers* of unsafe code to be sure that right now, all UB during CTFE will be detected or non-consequential (i.e., evaluation will proceed as if there was no UB).
-It does not grant any new possibilities to *authors* of unsafe code.
+It does not grant any new possibilities to *authors* of unsafe code; in particular, it is still considered a critical bug for CTFE code to raise UB, and no stability guarantees are made for such code (as is the case with regular runtime code raising UB).

 [UB]: https://doc.rust-lang.org/reference/behavior-considered-undefined.html